-While cacodemons in Doom are encountered singly or in small numbers, videogames regularly present players with hosts of monsters that move as a massed, repetitious swarming body: Zombies, animated skeletons or aliens are common cannon fodder in games in which shooting or something equivalent is the core mechanic..
+While Cacodemons in Doom are encountered singly or in small numbers, videogames regularly present players with hosts of monsters that move as a massed, repetitious swarming body: Zombies, animated skeletons, or aliens are common cannon fodder in games in which shooting or something equivalent is the core mechanic.
 Given the reliance on powerful visual feedback mechanisms including spectacle, alongside a ludic requirement to quantify player actions, it is not perhaps surprising that “shooting” legions of de-individualized monsters is called on so regularly by game developers.
-Massed examples of cannon-fodder monsters that roam any number of games gave rise to the term ‘mobs’ (short for monster mobiles).
+Massed examples of cannon-fodder monsters that roam any number of games gave rise to the term “mobs” (short for monster mobiles).
 Such monsters present a threat but also endorse a sense of a player’s agency through their death.
 It is therefore not much of a leap from rows of space invaders marching down the screen towards a player in the classic Space Invaders (Taito, 1978) to the more visually and behaviorally complex monsters of the latest Playstation 4 big-budget Horror game such as Until Dawn (Supermassive/Sony, 2015).

 In the development of Gothic gaming, the slow movement of zombies in particular suited games that had simple Artificial Intelligence (AI).
-Dead Rising (Capcom, 2006) for example populated its game spaces with thousands of zombies, making use of the ubiquity of widescreen televisions to create visual impact.
-While Typing of the Dead (Sega, 1999) provided a variant of the shoot’em-up format to dispatch its hordes of zombies where players type words appearing above zombies’ heads to dispatch them.
-Developments in game AI has generated smarter zombies that respond more receptively and idiosyncratically to situation, as in squad-based shooter Left 4 Dead (Turtle/Rock, 2008) where they create a greater sense of jeopardy and making for edgier game play
+Dead Rising (Capcom, 2006), for example, populated its game spaces with thousands of zombies, making use of the ubiquity of widescreen televisions to create visual impact.
+Typing of the Dead (Sega, 1999), in contrast, provided a variant of the shoot’em-up format to dispatch its hordes of zombies in which players type words appearing above zombies’ heads to dispatch them.
+Developments in game AI has generated smarter zombies that respond more receptively and idiosyncratically to situations, as in squad-based shooter Left 4 Dead (Turtle/Rock, 2008) where they create a greater sense of jeopardy and making for edgier game play.

 Fig. 1 The Mocking Grin of the Cacodemon in the Doom series.

 Fig 2.
 Pyramid Head: Monster Mash-up.

-In contrast to the relatively simplistic cacodemons or easily dispatched legions of walking dead is the “big boss,” the strongest monster in a game.
+In contrast to the relatively simplistic Cacodemons or easily dispatched legions of walking dead is the “big boss,” the strongest monster in a game.
 Arguably the most iconic and idiosyncratic of all game monster big bosses is the relentless and unflinching Pyramid Head that stalks the Silent Hill games (Fig. 2).
 Strings of bulked muscle are juxtaposed with an anonymizing metal, angular helmet; Pyramid Head’s contradictory form powerfully signifies a loss of humanity.
 He does not see; no facial expression is visible.
 In him, archetypal aberrational fairy tale monster meets the fearful symmetry of geometry.
 He is a monster for, and from, the game age: Flesh textures are fused with the polygonal forms that lie at the foundation of all 3D game characters, but which are conventionally hidden to create the illusion of real bodies.
 Blind to pity, relentlessly dragging his crude, oversized sword along the ground, players hear him before they see him.
 This is a boss designed not to face but from which to flee.
 In terms of narrative, and in the franchise’s structural demonology, Pyramid Head remains enigmatic.
 It is never his story that is told—a narrative absence that strengthens his archetypal bogeyman status.
-Pyramid Head is therefore a highly individualized monster unlike the cacodemons and the other cookie-cutter counterparts discussed above.
+Pyramid Head is therefore a highly individualized monster unlike the Cacodemons and the other cookie-cutter counterparts discussed above.